dlandahl/Volsung/README.md

 `ct [identifier][n]>[identifier][n]` <br />
 ### Example
 ```
-; This patch will generate a sine wave at 200hz
+; Simple patch for amplitude modulation
-mk osc sine 200      ; make an oscillator, call it 'sine' and set the default frequency to 200hz
+mk osc osc 300      ; make an oscillator, call it 'sine' and set the default frequency to 400hz
+mk osc mod 50       ; make another oscillator at 50hz
+mk mult mult _      ; make a multiplier object with no default parameter

 mk out out out.raw  ; make a file output, call it 'out' and set the output file to the CWD\out.raw
                     ; non relative paths may be used
-ct sine0>out0        ; connect [output 0] on the oscillator to [input 0] on the fileout
+ct osc0>mult0       ; connect [output 0] on the oscillator to [input 0] on the mult
+ct mod0>mult1       ; other oscillator to [input 1]
+ct mult0>out0       ; write the output from the mult to the file

 done                ; generate the audio
 ```
 In many cases, object parameters are overridden by input signals if there are connections to the corresponding input. `[input 0]` is often the signal to be processed by the object. i.e. `add` will add signals, unless there is no input signal on `[input 1]`, in which case the `[default value]` parameter will be used.
 ### Object list